-People often ask me about the secret to entrepreneurial success.
+People often ask me about the secret to success as an entrepreneur.
 And, when I tell them, they’re usually surprised by my answer.
-The two most important lessons I’ve learned as an entrepreneur are the value of listening and the willingness to adapt.
+The two most important lessons I’ve learned as a female entrepreneur are the value of listening and the willingness to adapt.
 It’s that simple.

 I’ve focused on building a company culture where active listening, idea sharing, and empowerment are valued at all levels and where being “quicker, faster, smarter” to adapt and change is celebrated.
-In the past 25 years, Church Hill Classics has weathered tremendous changes in the economy, in technology, and in the college bookstore industry.
+For more than three decades, Church Hill Classics has weathered tremendous changes in the economy, in technology, and in the college bookstore industry.
 In every case, the keys to overcoming these obstacles emerged from “active listening” and creating an organization that is willing and able to adapt and embrace change.
-Want to be an effective entrepreneur?
-Here are the keys to success:
+What makes a successful entrepreneur?
+Here are the keys you need.

 When I started out, I was selling Dartmouth College framed artwork to alumni and parents.
 A few customers asked if I wouldn’t mind framing their Dartmouth diplomas to match.
 The requests kept coming with many asking for “Dartmouth College” to be printed on the matting.
 I knew I was onto something big.
 Imagine if I hadn’t listened to those requests?
-In times of challenge, the most important step that I can take is to extract myself from the day-to-day to connect with customers, partners, and employees—to hear what they say and how they say it.
+In times of challenge, the most important step that I can take is to extract myself from the day-to-day to connect with customers, partners, and employees, to hear what they say and how they say it.
 Often, the willingness to listen opens doors to new possibilities and provides direction and clarity about how to proceed forward.
 We put ourselves in our customers’ shoes and deliver what they want.
-More than anything, doing the right thing by our customer is what got us here today.
+More than anything, doing the right thing by our customer is what built us into the successful business we are today.

 Would you believe that our #1 competitor is roughly 100 times our size?
 I was initially terrified about how we could compete with such a giant!
 But, I knew we were more nimble, so we focused on adaptability and speed as advantages that we held.
 To grow efficiently and to manage the extreme seasonality of our business, we gathered insights from others in related industries and built our own production models and operational software including complex licensing and royalty tracking tools.
-We spearheaded an “out-the-door-in-fewer-than-five-days” manufacturing mindset and overhauled our entire website.
+We spearheaded a highly competitive manufacturing turnaround time and overhauled our entire website.
 Today, we lead the industry in online traffic, providing a co-branded online store for each of our partner affiliates where consumers can customize their diploma frames and see exactly what they will look like before purchasing.

-In many ways, my success as an entrepreneur has been defined by my ability to “change the rules of the game.”
+In many ways, my characteristics of a successful entrepreneur have been defined by my ability to “change the rules of the game.”
 As long as I keep my head in the game, listen to the players, and switch up coaching strategies when the situation requires, we will continue to be game-changers.